Image size 1600x900. Swimmer cruising steady endurance laps in a lap pool.

 How hard should this endurance workout feel?

-Moderate effort.
+Moderate aerobic effort.
 You should be able to repeat the 100s without fading.

 What if I cannot hold the 100s yet?